What Does It Cost?

 This can be tricky and we don’t post our rates online for competitive reasons.
 The most expensive shoot we’ve billed was $4800 for a single shot, but we can also provide you with ready to use catalog shots for as little as $29/shot.
 So you can see the details matter.

 We are happy to provide you with a verbal quote so you can determine if our services fit your budget and sense of value.
 I can state here that our rates are competitive and I believe offer you the best overall value you will find.
-That said I’ve had clients at both ends of the spectrum in which one has said I’m an absolute bargain and another said I was more expensive than his lawyer.
+That said I’ve had clients at both ends of the spectrum in which one has said I’m an absolute bargain and another said I was more expensive than his lawyer (maybe he has a cheap lawyer?).
 These were both for the same exact rate, so sometimes it’s a matter of perspective.

 The Old Model